sphynxmaine/calorie-tracker/DATABASE_SETUP.md

    - Ensure your file has the required fields (itemName, calories)

 2. **Import Process**:
-   - Go to the Admin page
+   - Use Firebase Console or CLI tools to import the data
-   - In the "Import Foods" section, click "Choose File"
-   - Select your JSON or CSV file
-   - Click "Import Foods"
-   - Wait for the import to complete
+   - Or use the scripts provided in the `scripts` folder

 3. **JSON Format Example**:
 ```json